monomelodies/monki/README.md

 ```

 To define a custom method for an endpoint with a resource, simply require the
-associated parameters in the method:
+associated parameters in the method and specify a custom URL:

 ```php
 <?php